Stand-With-Crypto/swc-web/docs/Add a new user action.md

 ## Update database schema

+**NOTE: All changes to schema should be made in its own PR, and before any UI changes.
+Follow guide [here](https://github.com/Stand-With-Crypto/swc-web/blob/main/docs/Contributing.md#updating-the-planetscale-schema) to update PlanetScale DB.**

+1. Update UserActionType enum with the new user action.
-1. Add new model for the user action with formatting `UserActionActionName`, replacing `ActionName` with the name of the action.
+2. If your user action requires some associated metadata to be stored, then add new model for the user action with name `UserActionActionName`, replacing `ActionName` with the name of the action.
-2. Add a new field to the [UserAction](https://github.com/Stand-With-Crypto/swc-web/blob/main/prisma/schema.prisma#L271) model to reference the new user action model
+3. Add a new field to the [UserAction](https://github.com/Stand-With-Crypto/swc-web/blob/main/prisma/schema.prisma#L271) model to reference the new user action model if you added a new model.
-3. Run `npm run initial` after making changes to the schema.
+4. Run `npm run initial` after making changes to the schema.

 ## Create a new server action